The Nest

 If you feel your landlord violated your tenant’s rights, there are ways to take legal action against them.
 It would help if you never thought that, as a tenant, you do not have the right to live peacefully and undisturbed in your rental residence.

 Just because the landlord owns or is in charge of the investment property doesn’t mean they can do whatever they like.
-And if they do something illegal, you can take action and get your landlord in Trouble.
+If they do something illegal, you can take action and get your landlord in trouble.

 Some common reasons people take their landlords to court include refusing to return a security deposit, refusing repair requests, entering the property without proper notice, and violating the Fair Housing Act.